Ahlat: History

-Ahlat and its surroundings are known for a large number of historic tombstones left by the Ahlatshah dynasty, also known as the Shah-Armen, Shah-i-Arman, or Ahlat-Shah dynasty.
-Efforts are presently being made by local authorities with a view to including the Tombstones of Ahlat the Urartian and Ottoman citadel on UNESCO's World Heritage List, where they are currently listed tentatively.

-In recent years, Ahlat also came to be known for the quality of its potatoes, which carved themselves a sizable share in the Turkish agricultural products market.
+Ahlat and its surroundings are famous for a large number of historical tombstones which were left by the Ahlatshah dynasty which is also known as the Shah-Armen dynasty.
+Currently efforts are being made by local authorities toward to including the Tombstones of Ahlat the Urartian and Ottoman citadel on UNESCO's World Heritage List, where they are now registered as candidate sites.
+In recent years Ahlat has also become famous for the quality of its potatoes which have captured a significant share in the Turkish agricultural product market.